Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 This is a multi-disciplinary conference that is run by the musculoskeletal imaging department and attended by fellows and attendings in the rheumatology, orthopedics and radiology divisions.
 The goal of this conference is to provide the fellow with both basic and sophisticated interpretation skills of radiographs and advanced imaging including MRI’s and other imaging modalities.
 Imaging studies of patients that are followed by fellows are carefully reviewed and clinical decision making skills of fellows are sharpened through the teaching imparted by expert faculty.

-Research Journal Club with Dr. Daniel Wallace:
+Research Journal Club with Daniel Wallace, MD, FACP, FACR

-UCLA Rheumatology Grand Rounds:
+UCLA Rheumatology Grand Rounds

 The division of Rheumatology at UCLA holds grand rounds once a week at the Westwood campus.
 UCLA GR Schedule 2012 Fellows attend this high caliber series of lectures and interact with faculty and fellows from our sister institution.
 This is especially important at the beginning of the academic year when UCLA presents a core curriculum emphasizing basic skills at interpreting clinical, laboratory, and outcome data for our basic diseases.

-Combined Orthopedic/Rheumatology Grand rounds:
+Combined Orthopedic/Rheumatology Grand Rounds

 We firmly believe that rheumatology and orthopedics are complementary branches of medicine and that fellows in training should learn to appreciate the unique perspectives that orthopedists have to offer.
 We offer rheumatology rotations to orthopedic residents and orthopedic rotations to our fellows.
 The combined grand rounds are attended by fellows, residents and attendings of the Orthopedics, Rheumatology and Radiology divisions.
 The new orthopedic residency at Cedars-Sinai now has (as part of their first year curriculum) rotations from orthopedic residents in the rheumatology teaching program.

-Combined Pathology/Rheumatolgy conference:
+Combined Pathology/Rheumatolgy Conference

 Our fellows are noted to be some of the most recognizable faces on the pathology floor.
 We encourage our fellows to personally review all the pathological slides and specimens of their patients and have developed a very strong working relationship with the department of pathology.
 Fellows are taught the basic pathological findings in a variety of systems including renal, skin, muscle, and neurological, hematological and cardiovascular systems through review of real world cases.
-Since renal pathology is a world-class referral specialty at Cedars-Sinai, our fellows have developed a separate, distinct renal pathology conference to be held quarterly with the attending renal pathologist to go over cases of interest sent to CSMC from all over the United States.
+Since renal pathology is a world-class referral specialty at Cedars-Sinai, our fellows have developed a separate, distinct renal pathology conference to be held quarterly with the attending renal pathologist to go over cases of interest sent to Cedars-Sinai from all over the United States.

 This one day intensive course is offered to fellows in the early part of their fellowship training.
 It is taught by selected key attending faculty who possess a great deal of experience in musculoskeletal examination and injection techniques.
 This course has been so popular that it is offered to general practitioners at the biennial Klinenberg symposium.
 JRK Brochure 2012

-Ultrasound in Rheumatology course:
+Ultrasound in Rheumatology Course

 Our fellows undergo didactic instruction in the use of ultrasound through a variety of sources including an ongoing 1 year course offered by the ACR titled ACR Care, the annual Ultrasound course offered by the American College of Rheumatology and the UCLA Musculoskeletal ultrasound course.
 Fellows gain practical experience in the use of ultrasound by scanning patients and colleagues in the offices of attending physicians with knowledge and experience in the use of ultrasound.

 Not enough didactic training you say?
-Dr. Michael Weisman imparts his wisdom and pearls from years of practice at the top of his field on a weekly basis.
+Michael Weisman, MD imparts his wisdom and pearls from years of practice at the top of his field on a weekly basis.
 Fellows present interesting cases that are being followed by various attendings in the hospital to Dr. Weisman.
 This is an opportunity to learn the tricks of the trade from a master clinician who challenges the Fellows to dig deeper into their consultations, review key literature articles, and ultimately impart to them what a scholarly consultation should contain.
 This is the kind of learning opportunity that fellows will keep with them for the rest of their careers.